im360john/gateway/providers/gemini/README.md

 ## Model Selection

-By default, the Genini provider uses `gemini-2.0-flash-thinking-exp-01-21`.
+By default, the Gemini provider uses `gemini-2.0-flash-thinking-exp-01-21`.
 You can specify a different model using one of the following methods:

 1. **Command-line Flag:** Use the `--ai-model` flag.
 2. **Environment Variable:** Set the `GEMINI_MODEL_ID`.